ammar-abu-yaman/FSM2Java/README.md

 # FSM4J

 ## FSM4J is a tool that can generate working code from finite state machine specifications
-## The tool provide to modes to provide FSM specifications
+## The tool provides two methods to provide FSM specifications

-* ## Textual mode using a custom language
+* Textual mode using a custom language
-* ## Graphical web application to provide the specification visually
+* Graphical web application to provide the specification visually

 # How to run